panzerdp/dmitripavlutin.com/content/posts/2019-08-20-optional-chaining/index.md

 }
 ```

+That's a lot of boilerplate code.
+It would be great to avoid writing it.

 Let's see how optional chaining solves this problem, reducing boilerplate conditionals.

 ## 2. Easy deep access of properties

-Let's create an object that holds movie information.
-Only `title` property is required, while `director` and `actors` are optional.
+Let's design an object that holds movie information.
+The object contains a `title` required property, and optional `director` and `actors`.

 `movieSmall` object contains only the `title`, while `movieFull` contains the full set of properties: